michaelmov/michaelmovsesov.com/content/articles/css-position-sticky-not-working-here-s-a-fix.markdown

 published: true

 ---
-Anytime you are having an issue with CSS `position:sticky`, the issue is usuallyu one of the following:
+Anytime you are having an issue with CSS `position:sticky`, the issue is usually  one of the following:

+## `position: sticky` is not compatible with your browser

+Before you begin troubleshooting, confirm that `position: sticky` is compatible with your target browser.
+Check [here](https://caniuse.com/css-sticky).

-## Element's placement property is not set
+## Sticky Element's placement property is not set

 In order for the sticky element to function correctly, it needs to have at least one of it's `top`, `right`, `left`, or `bottom` placement properties set.